-My past experiences with male doctors in women’s health
+My past experiences with seeing a male doctor about female problems

 I’m about to share a piece I wrote nearly a year ago and didn’t dare post.
 I feared (and still feared) the backlash.
 I don’t want to write a misandrist blog post.
 But I posted about mansplaining on Facebook recently and most of the comments made were from women who were mansplained by their doctors in a way that was detrimental to their/their children’s health.
 I think its a real issue that goes further than my experiences, but we will see.
 I will share and you can tell me what you think.
 This is both personal and emotional so bear with me…

 There has been a lot in the press lately about how women aren’t listened to by doctors, that they need to see doctors multiple times because they aren’t taken seriously.
 And don’t get me started about how women are habitually not listened to or coerced during pregnancy and birth.
 In recent years the term ‘gender pain gap’ has been coined to refer to this phenomenon.
 But does it happen more when male doctors treat women specifically about ‘women’s issues’?
 Or is it just a problem across the board, regardless of the gender of the practitioner or the specialism?